narcisneacsu194/exercise-tracker/README.md

 * *GET /api/exercise/log?{userId}[&from][&to][&limit]* enables you to get all or some of the exercises done by a specific user.
 The "userId" request param is **mandatory**, while the "from", "to" and "limit" properties are *optional*.

-  The "from" and "to" are properties which contain dates with a format like *yyyy-mm-dd*.
+  The "from" and "to" are properties which contain dates.
 These two properties are used to specify from what interval of time you want to retrieve the specific user's exercises.

   The "limit" property is used to specify the number of exercises to be returned from the query.